Standard Life and Aberdeen shareholders back 11 billion pound deal

-LONDON Standard Life's (SL.L) 11 billion pound deal to buy Aberdeen Asset Management (ADN.L) was approved by both companies' shareholders at meetings on Monday.
+LONDON (Reuters) - Standard Life's (SL.L) 11 billion pound deal to buy Aberdeen Asset Management (ADN.L) was approved by both companies' shareholders at meetings on Monday.

 The deal announced in March is due to complete in mid-August and will create Britain's biggest listed asset manager and one of the world's top 25 active fund management companies.